immerjs/immer/readme.md

 }

 // Let's assume the user is in a wizard, and we don't know whether
-// his changes should be end up in the base state ultimately or not... let fork = state
+// his changes should end up in the base state ultimately or not... let fork = state
 // all the changes the user made in the wizard let changes = []